A healthy battery is important for the car or any machine with a battery to run well and avoid problems.

 LED Connection:

-- LEDs are connected in series to maintain a constant current ensuring that the current does not increase when multiple LEDs are lit simultaneously.
+- LEDs are connected in series to maintain a constant current ensuring that the current does not increase when multiple LEDs lit at the same time.

 Calibration: